In a recent article

 for the management of virtual env and dependency management, you can easily install

-.
-We specify the requirements in a Pipfile
+it with pip install pipenv.
+We specify the requirements in a Pipfile and use pipenv install

 to create a virtual environment and install the dependencies in one step.